michalovadek/iuropa-text-corpus/README.md

-# iuropa-text-corpus
+# IUROPA Text Corpus

-IUROPA Text Corpus
+Documentation accompanying the IUROPA Text Corpus, a database of judicial texts from the Court of Justice of the European Union (CJEU).